-- A number of estate planning techniques call for the donor to retain the current value of the transferred asset, while giving away future appreciation. - Two examples of the more popular estate freeze transactions are on the prior slide.
+- A number of estate planning techniques call for the donor to retain the current value of the transferred asset, while giving away future appreciation. - Two examples of the more popular estate freeze transactions are on a separate slide

-GIFTING TECHNIQUES (CRT)
+Gifting Techniques (CRT)

-An additional income tax planning tool to assist in gifting is a Charitable Remainder Trust.
+An Additional Income Tax Planning Tool to Assist in Gifting is a Charitable Remainder Trust

-CHARITABLE REMAINDER TRUST (CRT)
+Charitable Remainder Trust (CRT)

 - Similar to a GRAT, the donor transfers property to a trust that makes an annual annuity payment to the donor for a period of time.
-In this case, the annuity can be a fixed percentage of the initial value or a fixed percentage of the value of the trust property redetermined annually.
+In this case, the annuity can be a fixed percentage of the initial value, or a fixed percentage of the value of the trust property redetermined annually.
 The remainder interest will pass to one or more charitable organizations.
 The remainder interest must be at least 10 percent of the initial gift.
 If the assets increase in value, any excess will inure to the benefit of charity. - However, the CRT may provide additional income tax benefits.
 The initial gift of a remainder interest (no less than 10% of the initial value) can generate an income tax deduction. - Moreover, CRTs are tax exempt entities, therefore, there is no immediate capital gains tax upon the sale of the business.
 Each annual annuity payment to the donor will carry out a portion of the imbedded capital gain. - As a result, additional wealth may be created via the income tax deferral.
 In this case, the donor can achieve both tax planning and charitable goals simultaneously.

-CHARITABLE REMAINDER TRUST (CRT)
+Charitable Remainder Trust (CRT)